-Near-Earth Object is a weblog by me, Paul Fidalgo, about politics, culture, technology, religion, books, media and other forces.
-You can follow it on Facebook.
+Near-Earth Object is a weblog by me, Paul Fidalgo, about culture, technology, religion, books, media, politics, and my own considerable difficulty with being human.

 Hey, if you really want to help a guy out, you can donate to keep the site up and running and assist with any future projects.